namor5772/WeatherStation/README.md

 ## Setup Raspberry PI

-We are usinga Raspberry Pi 3 Model A+.
+We are using a Raspberry Pi 3 Model A+.

 Details on how to set it up are given [**HERE**](RaspberryPI/README.md).